 Agricultural and other polluting industry bodies (such as mining), however, supported removing the hierarchy.
-Indeed, agricultural sector lobbyists have been actively pressuring the Government to do this before the release of the discussion document.
-Documents released under the Official Information Act demonstrate agricultural sector lobbyists writing to the Government to ask them to remove national bottom lines.
-Documents agricultural sector lobbyists writing to the Government to ask them to remove national bottom lines.
+Indeed, agricultural sector lobbyists have been actively pressuring the Government to do this before the release of the discussion document.19 Documents released under the Official Information Act demonstrate agricultural sector lobbyists writing to the Government to ask them to remove national bottom lines.20

-The Coalition has close ties to the agricultural sector lobby.
-21-23 Indeed, its freshwater discussion document begins with a message from Minister for Resource Management Reform, Chris Bishop, stating "This Government is committed to enabling primary sector growth as a key driver of both the NZ export sector and prosperity in the wider economy".
-2 He goes on to say, "right now our freshwater rules are holding it back."
+The Coalition has close ties to the agricultural sector lobby.21-23 Indeed, its freshwater discussion document begins with a message from Minister for Resource Management Reform, Chris Bishop, stating "This Government is committed to enabling primary sector growth as a key driver of both the NZ export sector and prosperity in the wider economy".2 He goes on to say, "right now our freshwater rules are holding it back."
 Importantly, not all farmers share the same views as the major agricultural lobby groups on regulation, and many have made significant changes to reduce their impact on freshwater.